 I chose to head north of Vang Vieng, following the Road 13 and the Nam Song River all the way to the village of Pha Tang.
 There is about 18 km between Vang Vieng and Pha Tang.

-This virtual tour was shot on the way back from Pha Tang to Vang Vieng, at times going off the main road and exploring nearby villages and rice paddies.
+Further down this page, I am sharing a virtual tour shot on the way back from Pha Tang to Vang Vieng, at times going off the main road and exploring nearby villages and rice paddies.
+Don’t miss it!

 How to go: Renting a bicycle or a scooter.

 Rental price: 30,000 kip (3.60 USD) for a good mountain bike, 70,000 kip (8.40 USD)for a scooter (full day).

 Best season: November to March (dry season).

 My Experience Cycling The Countryside Around Vang Vieng

 First of all, unlike many roads I travelled on in Laos, the Road 13 is in good condition and will not constitute any particular difficulty.
 The traffic is also pretty light on this road, but it’s still important to be very careful because the Lao people are not always aware of safety rules when they are driving.